...

 • Using the wrong welding technique.

-• Varying electrode angle.
+• Varying electrode angle and incorrect torch angle.

 • Employing large-sized electrodes.